NEWAdvanced Sprint Backlog & Agile Reporting is live.Explore

 • Sub-sub tasks

 Try to be as detailed and granular as possible.
-Project management is all about attending to smallest possible chunk of work.
-You miss one and end up with chaos.
+Project management is all about attending to the smallest possible chunk of work.
+You miss one and end up in chaos.
 Robust task management

 Try to make checklists as well for items that may seem insignificant to be treated as tasks but still are important activities.